MatheusZickuhr/javaman/README.md

 ## Setup

 For the tool to work, it is necessary to configure two files pointing to the Java and/or Maven installations.
 For Java you need the ``jdks.properties`` file, for maven ``mvns.properties``.
-The files must be in the same directory as Javaman.
+The files must be in %USERPROFILE%/javaman.

 #### ``jdks.properties`` example